-RSRC shall strive to achieve a student population from Redwood City which understands and values RSRC's mission and vision statements and is committed to RSRC instructional and operational philosophy.
+RSAR shall strive to achieve a student population from Alum Rock which understands and values RSAR's mission and vision statements and is committed to RSAR instructional and operational philosophy.

-Rocketship Redwood City shall be an open enrollment and tuition-free public, charter school and shall admit all pupils who wish to attend.
+The Charter School shall admit all pupils who wish to attend the Charter School.
 No test or assessment shall be administered to students prior to acceptance and enrollment into the Charter School.
 The Charter School will comply with all laws establishing minimum and maximum age for public school attendance in charter schools.
 Admission, except in the case of a public random drawing, shall not be determined by the place of residence of the pupil or his or her parent or legal guardian within the state.